Commands Reference¶

 # Enable specific rules

-terratidy lint --rule terraform_required_version --rule terraform_required_providers
+terratidy lint --rule terraform-required-version --rule terraform-required-providers

 # Use a specific TFLint config

-terratidy lint --config-file .tflint-strict.hcl
+terratidy lint --tflint-config .tflint-strict.hcl

 # Enable AWS plugin